 A self-service or self-ordering kiosk is a touchscreen terminal for customers to complete food orders on without the help of a cashier.

-But with so many options out there, how do you know which one is right for your café, quick-service or takeaway?
+So how do you know which self-checkout is right for your café, quick-service or takeaway?

-One way is to look at costs.
+An intuitive interface is the norm (it has to be for customers to use it on their own!), but we see big differences in costs.
 Custom kiosk terminals are most durable, but expensive upfront. iPad solutions have lower start-up costs.

 This guide breaks down some of the best self-ordering kiosks available in Australia, focusing on affordability and features that matter to small businesses.